4 credit choices for college-bound students

 counselor and educator at DebtWave Credit Counseling of San Diego.

-proven themselves by being authorized users or having secured cards, says Ross.
+This should really only be an option for kids who've already proven themselves by being authorized users or having secured cards, says Ross.

 No matter which type of plastic you choose, it's important for parents to check in frequently with their college kids to see how they are doing with budgeting and spending, especially during that first year away from home.
 "This is their first time having to account and budget their own money," says Long.